Improving Donor Data: A Real-Life Story (Video, Podcast, Transcript)

 - Is improving donor data expensive?
 (26:50)

-Peter Mirus: Good afternoon everyone and welcome to the November webinar for Community IT Innovators.
+Peter Mirus [friend of the podcast, co-founding Partner, previously with Build]: Good afternoon everyone and welcome to the November webinar for Community IT Innovators.
 It’s titled, “Improving Donor Data – a real life story” and this month’s webinar is presented in partnership with Build Consulting.
 A couple of housekeeping notes before we get started.
 Feel free to ask questions via chat.
 We’ll leave some time for Q&A at the end of the presentation.
 Try to avoid multi-tasking, you may just miss the best part of the presentation.
 And finally the webinar recording and slides will be available after the webinar and we will share them with all registrants.

 A little bit about Build Consulting and Community IT.
 We both work exclusively with non-profit organizations to help them make information technology and information systems decisions that support their mission.
 We have a collaborative approach and our goal is to empower our clients to make informed choices for their organizations.

-My name is Peter Mirus and and I’m a partner at Build Consulting.
-At Build, I serve non-profit organizations as a part-time chief information officer and a project leader for data and technology initiatives.
+My name is Peter Mirus and [I was] a partner at Build Consulting.
+At Build, I [served] non-profit organizations as a part-time chief information officer and a project leader for data and technology initiatives.
 Clients I have worked with include such as the Humane Society of the United States, Neighbor Works America.